costelasleontin/strabriviosforza_recipies/README.md

 ## Strabriviosforza Recipes
-This is a simple Flutter app to get recipies from an api and process them them in buying lists.
+This is a simple Flutter app to get recipies from an api and process them in buying lists.
 The release version can be installed from here https://play.google.com/store/apps/details?id=com.costelasleontin.recipe_finder.

 ## Getting Started